jgp-13/Superstore_Sales_Data/README.md

-# **Superstore Sales Data Cleaning**
+# **Superstore Sales Data Cleaning & Visualisation**

-This repository contains a project for cleaning and transforming a messy **Superstore Sales Data** dataset.
-The dataset includes sales records from a retail business and contains issues such as missing values, duplicates, and inconsistent formatting, which were addressed to prepare the data for analysis and visualization.
+This repository contains a project focused on cleaning and transforming a messy **Superstore Sales Data** dataset.
+The dataset includes sales records from a retail business and contains issues such as missing values, duplicates, and inconsistent formatting.
+Additionally, after cleaning the data, visualisations were created to extract business insights.

+---
 ## **Project Overview**

 The objective of this project is to:
-- Clean the raw sales data to make it ready for analysis.
+- **Clean and preprocess raw sales data** to make it analysis-ready.
-- Remove duplicates and handle missing data.
+- **Identify and remove duplicates** to ensure data integrity.
+- **Handle missing values** using appropriate strategies.
-- Standardize formats for dates and categorical variables.
+- **Standardise formats** for dates and categorical variables.
-- Prepare the dataset for effective data visualizations and business insights.
+- **Create a sample of data visualisations** to extract insights for business decision-making.

+---
 ## **Dataset**

-The dataset used in this project is the **Superstore Sales Data**, which contains the following columns:
+The dataset used in this project is the **Superstore Sales Data**, which contains key information about sales, customers, and product categories.
+Below are the containing columns:

 - **Row ID**: A unique identifier for each row.
 - **Order ID**: A unique identifier for each order.